lightningWhite/WeatherAndEMFSensingStation/readme.md

 This project is set up to handle the following sensors:

-* BME280 - Temperature, pressure, and humidity
+* BME280 - Temperature, pressure, and humidity.
+  * We are using a Diymore sensor.
+The address for this is 0x76.

+## Raspberry Pi Configuration

+This works well with the NOOBS Raspbian OS installation.

+In order to use the I2C and SPI interfaces, these have to be enabled.
+This can be done by running `sudo raspi-config` and enabling I2C and SPI.
+A reboot is required for these to be fully enabled.

-## Development
+## Dependencies and Prerequisites

 The project requires Python 3.
 Once this repository is cloned, perform the following steps: